-AMA Queensland calls on the Government to provide funding in the Queensland Budget for:
+AMA Queensland calls on both major parties to commit to funding:

-- formal collaboration mechanisms between Queensland Health and the general practice sector to improve continuity of care for all Queenslanders; - establishment of a dedicated governance role for general practice within Queensland Health, being a 0.5 FTE GP liaison role within senior executive to embed and represent general practice at a senior level to advise on: - the most appropriate methods to integrate tertiary care, particularly public hospitals, with general practice that will ensure continuity of care and reduce public health costs; and - the impact of legislative amendments and policies on general practice, including unintended consequences; - funding to establish mechanisms and support for patients to see their GP within seven days of discharge from hospital, reducing readmissions and adverse events and helping patients recover well.
+- formal collaboration mechanisms between Queensland Health and the general practice sector to improve continuity of care for all Queenslanders. - the establishment of a dedicated governance role for general practice within Queensland Health, being a 0.5 FTE GP liaison role within senior executive to embed and represent general practice at a senior level to advise on: - the most appropriate methods to integrate tertiary care, particularly public hospitals, with general practice that will ensure continuity of care and reduce public health costs and - the impact of legislative amendments and policies on general practice, including unintended consequences. - the establishment of mechanisms and support for patients to see their GP within seven days of discharge, reducing readmissions and adverse events and helping patients recover well.
 This includes appropriate scaling up of the Patient Care Facilitators initiative currently being piloted in Ipswich and Logan to reduce ED presentations and readmissions by recently hospitalised patients.